 Whether you’re from Britain or India, the US or Asia, the appeal of Dubai is universal – but how easy is it to find jobs in Dubai?
 The answer is, it depends on the sector you’re interested in and your own qualifications and experience.

-In this article we’re going to take a detailed look at the employment prospects and market in Dubai, and how you can go about finding work in the UAE if you’re interested.
+In this article we’re going to take a detailed look at the employment prospects and job market in the UAE, and how you can go about finding a job in Dubai if you’re interested.

-Why Work in Dubai Can Be Great for You
+Why Finding a Job in Dubai Can Be Great for You

-The only downside that you really need to keep in mind is that the lifestyle can also be very expensive – your tax-free salary can be eroded by the cost of housing, and certainly if you have children – because education costs in Dubai are phenomenal.
+The only downside that you really need to keep in mind is that the lifestyle can also be very expensive.
+Your tax-free salary can be eroded by the cost of housing, and certainly if you have children, because the cost of schools in Dubai is phenomenal.